blokks/legacy-docs/src/content/getting-started/welcome.md

 parent          = "getting-started"
 +++

 We’re glad you made it here.
 Here, we’ll explain everything there is to know about Blokks.
-From creating your first schedule, to advanced customization for developers.
+From creating your first schedule to advanced customization for developers.

 <!-- Before you get started, we advise you to have a look at these two tutorial videos, as they will explain the basics behind Blokks: -->